 One important thing you can do is to help the birds.
 Many species are in decline.
 By looking out for birds where you live, providing them with food or shelter, you can make a difference to their lives.

 If you want to help birds by offering them food, can you carry on doing so?
 Each day, at about the same time?
 Birds will come to depend on you as a provider.
-Your going away for a holiday will mean local birds who rely on your food station will waste energy flying in to find nothing to eat, unless you can find someone to feed them in your place.
+Your going away for a holiday will mean local birds who rely on your food station will waste energy flying in to find nothing to eat, unless you have someone else willing to feed them.

-Each morning our garden birds get some grated cheese and dampened, crumbled seedy bread.
-They wait in other gardens, on roofs, trees or in the shrubbery, till food has been deployed, feeders topped up and the birdbath cleaned and filled with fresh water.
+Each morning our garden birds get grated cheese & dampened, crumbled seedy bread.
+They wait in other gardens, on roofs, in trees or shrubbery, till food has been deployed, feeders topped up & the birdbath cleaned & filled with fresh water.
 The human provider then retires to a corner of the garden to watch as the customers fly in.

 TWO FEEDERS ARE BETTER THAN ONE

 Having several feeders helps avoid the squabbles that were the norm at my parents’ birdfeeder, the only one in the neighbourhood.
 There were no places for birds to perch other than on the feeder or in the fir trees.

 I now put out food for birds year-round in this built-up bit of London.
 And there are plenty of nearby perches for birds queueing up, waiting for access to the food.
 Some are branches on our trees, others are fallen branches that have been saved & attached where needed.

 Sourcing Food for your Wildlife